pingcap/docs/tidb-cloud/set-up-vpc-peering-connections.md

     The **VPC Peering** configuration is displayed by default.

-4. Click **Add**, choose the Google Cloud icon, and then fill in the required information of your existing Google Cloud VPC:
+4. Click **Add**, choose the Google Cloud icon, choose the **TiDB Cloud VPC Region**, and then fill in the required information of your existing Google Cloud VPC:

     > **Tip:**
     >
     > You can follow instructions next to the **Application Google Cloud Project ID** and **VPC Network Name** fields to find the project ID and VPC network name.

-    - Region
     - Application Google Cloud Project ID
     - VPC Network Name
     - VPC CIDR